offmywave011/masterconcrete/Using-SEPA-PayFormScanner.md

         blobManager.fetch(blob, false);
     }

-More information about blobs fetching you can find here: https://github.com/doo/Scanbot-SDK-Examples/wiki/OCR-document-scanning#preparing-the-data
+You can find more information about fetching and preparing the blobs here: https://github.com/doo/scanbot-sdk-example-android/wiki/OCR-document-scanning#preparing-the-data

 **Second**: Get `PayFormScanner` instance from `ScanbotSDK` and attach it to `ScanbotCameraView`